volzinnovation/AnalogCountDownWatch/README.md

 # AnalogCountDownWatch
-A pure HTML and JavaScript implementation of an analog watch with a count down a timer (yet another vibe coding experiment)
+A pure HTML and JavaScript implementation of an analog watch with a count down timer (yet another vibe coding experiment)

 [Single file HTML](index.html) currently live at [welten.ai](http://welten.ai)